AriFordsham/GHCWiki/builder.md

 ```

-On Windows: I found I had to add 'ssl2' to 'extra-libraries' in HsOpenSSL.cabal.
+On Windows: I found I had to add 'ssl2' after 'eay32' in 'extra-libraries' in HsOpenSSL.cabal.
 So

 ```wiki
 cabal unpack HsOpenSSL